Thokas99/Digital_Epidemiology/README.md

 ### 2. Network Simulation

-Additionally, we have conducted network simulations to model the spread of RSV within Valencia.
-By representing individuals as nodes and their interactions as edges in a network, we aim to capture the complex patterns of disease transmission in the region.
+Additionally, we have conducted network simulations to model the spread of RSV.
+By representing individuals as nodes and their interactions as edges in a network, we aim to capture the complex patterns of disease transmission.

-## Citation

-If you use any part of this code or data in your work, please cite the original paper:

-Arenas, A. J., González-Parra, G., & Moraño, J. A. (2009).
-Stochastic modeling of the transmission of respiratory syncytial virus (RSV) in the region of Valencia, Spain.
-Biosystems, 96(3), 206-212.